sminez/ripl/README.md

 to allow you to sum arbitrary lists of numeric types:<br>
   `(+ 1 2.14 0.00159) --> 3.14159`

+- If in doubt I will be referring to [clojure](http://clojure.org/api/cheatsheet) for ideas.

 ### Running tests
 Set up a virtual-env for dev work and then run `python3 setup.py install` to